TheRyuu/ffdshow/readmeEnc.txt

 3. ffdshow-tryouts

    ffdshow was originally developed by Milan Cutka.
-Since Milan Cutka stopped updating in 2006, we launched a new project 'ffdshow-tryouts'.
+Since Milan Cutka stopped updating in 2006, we launched a new project called 'ffdshow-tryouts'.

 4. Web links